Winston-Lu/Discord.py-Potato-Bot/README.md

 A bot for Discord written for Python 3.7.3+ as a general purpose utility bot.
 This bot was meant to replace my original discord.<i></i>py bot after the [Discord.py](https://github.com/Rapptz/discord.py) rewrite.

+Discord slash seems to be the way to go, but would require a major rewrite of many modules.
+This is likely going to be done in a future project.
+This will serve as a legacy bot until I get around to rewriting a bot for discord slash

 ## **Features:  type '/help' in Discord for more information**
 ### Music player (Heavily based off vbe0201's example, see Credit for more info)
 * join - joins voice channel